 Make Data-Driven Decisions

-Use your survey results to decide which features need to be tweaked or added in your app or software.
-If your customer surveys show that a certain feature on your app is used and enjoyed, while another feature is not, you may want to take stock in what your customers are saying.
+Use your customer survey results to decide which features need to be tweaked or added in your app or software.
+If your customer surveys tools show that a certain feature on your app is used and enjoyed, while another feature is not, you may want to take stock in what your customers are saying.

 One example of a company turning customer feedback into a new business policy is Verizon.
 Verizon listened to customers complaining about having to change phone numbers each time they switched carriers.
 Verizon became the leader in promoting the idea of keeping the same cell phone number regardless of the carrier.